Skip to Content

 Castle Combe village

-Enjoy classical music in the Cotswolds’ beautiful churches this autumn at the region’s music festivals.
-Tetbury Music Festival takes place from 23 September–1 October, with performances being held in St Mary’s Church, including works by Thomas Tallis, Haydn, Elgar and Mozart.
-And Northleach’s Church of St Peter and St Paul – known as the ‘Cathedral of the Cotswolds’ – hosts a Bavarian Baroque concert on 10 November as part of the Cotswold Festival of Music.
+Enjoy classical music in the Cotswolds’ beautiful churches this autumn.
+Tetbury Music Festival takes place from 28 September–6 October, with works by Beethoven, Mozart and Bach being performed in St Mary’s Church.
+And Northleach’s Church of St Peter and St Paul – the ‘Cathedral of the Cotswolds’ – hosts concerts on 1 and 2 November as part of the Cotswold Festival of Music.

 Parish Church of St Mary’s (the Virgin & Magdalen) in Tetbury